Creative and Media Jobs

 A career in this field offers the chance to do meaningful, expressive work with real-world impact.
 From creating brand campaigns that people remember to designing apps used by thousands, creatives have the opportunity to shape culture and influence audiences.

-It’s a fast-moving and diverse sector with opportunities to work across industries—from fashion and education to tech, charity, or the arts.
-For those who value variety, self-expression, and problem-solving, it’s a highly rewarding path.
+It’s a fast-moving and diverse sector with opportunities to work across industries from fashion and education to tech, charity, or the arts.
+For those who value variety, self-expression, and problem-solving, it’s a highly rewarding path that encourages continual learning and growth.

 Skills and Qualifications Needed for Media and Creative Roles